mdewey/dotnet-mac-sample/README.md

 ```

-Let's approach this one at a time
+Let's approach this one step at a time

 ### Add a data source
 To keep our stack simple, we will use an in memory database. .NET Core comes with Entity Framework Core.
 EF Core is the ORM created to work with .NET Core.
+This means that if we wanted to, at a later date, we can change to a different database with minimal code change.

 In order to use an ORM, like EF Core, we first must Model our data using POCOs.
 In the `Models` folder, create a new file called `CoffeeShop.cs` and paste in the follow code: